wjunkin/moodle-quiz_liveviewpoll/liveviewpoll/README.txt

 If a student starts the first attempt of the quiz after a question has been sent, the student will not see the correct question until the next question is sent.
 Changes for v2.5.
 No refresh goes more than 1 hour.
+Changes for v2.5.2.
+Added utility so that teacher can removed polling feature from quizzes and the questions in quizzes.